CobaltAlchemist/CobaltAlchemist.github.io/collections/_posts/2025-03-18-github-page.md

 What I appreciate most about Jekyll and GitHub Pages is precisely their simplicity.
 They don't try to do more than necessary, which just so happens to be exactly what I need for this use case.
 Admittedly, CSS and HTML aren't my favorite parts of the tech stack, but this experience was good practice and I think I can take this into future projects that deal with frontent.
 In a previous job we used C and implemented object-oriented programming manually which was a massive headache, but showed me a lot of the underlying mechanics of OOP.
 In that same way, this project has given me a better understanding of the frontend stack.

+A later challenged that surfaced was darkmode which came with a few lessons.
+First of all, there's this horrible flickering that I've still not figured out.
+It's due to style sheets taking longer than the content to load.
+Browsers tend to load the raw HTML before the CSS with one of the suggestions being to load styles and important scripts inline with the head tag.
+However, even adding an inline script to load the dark mode CSS didn't fix the issue.
+Similarly, learning to have an anti-entropy approach to dark mode was important as some ~3 deployments were wasted because of a bad value in my local storage. 'theme' was becoming 'null' and that was determined as 'undefined' in my theme rotation.
+So explicitly checking if the value was contained within the appropriate set of values helped me re-align browsers that ended up in a bad state.

 ### Future Plans

 While I've heard good things about alternatives like Hugo or Next.js, as long as GitHub Pages continues to support Jekyll seamlessly, I don't see myself switching anytime soon.